All Products

 Note

-If an IPsec-VPN connection uses BGP dynamic routing, the Local ASN of the two tunnels must be the same.
-The peer ASNs of the two tunnels can be different, but we recommend that you use the same peer ASN.
+If an IPsec-VPN connection uses BGP dynamic routing, the Local ASN of both tunnels must be the same.
+The peer ASNs of the two tunnels can differ, but using the same peer ASN is recommended.

 Item